jwenz723/website/content/_index.md

 I am the lead engineer on my team of 14 engineers and I have unofficially worn the manager hat for the last 2 years while we have not had a manager (recently got one!).
 My team is responsible for building and sustaining multi-tenant solutions to enable our internal developer’s to build, deploy, and operate their applications.
 My main responsibilities include:

 * Maintain a multi-tenant EKS platform.
-This platform is supporting 23 teams to deploy and operate over 900 ArgoCD applications across 9 AWS accounts and 7 AWS regions.
+This platform is supporting more than 20 teams to deploy and operate over 900 ArgoCD applications across 9 AWS accounts and 7 AWS regions.
 * Create sustainable solutions for improving the software development lifecycle used by developers at NICE CXone.
 * Maintain reusable CI/CD patterns used to deploy both applications and AWS resources
 * Manage AWS IAM access for both humans and services